cyb3rgh05t/plexinviter-bot/README.md

-# PlexAdd
+# PlexInviter-bot

-PlexAdd is a fork of Invitarr that invites discord users to Plex and Jellyfin.
+PlexInviter is a fork of Invitarr that invites discord users to Plex and Jellyfin.
 You can also automate this bot to invite discord users to a media server once a certain role is given to a user or the user can also be added manually.

 ### Features